You are visiting the website of MICHAEL HEAP

 Human absurdity is one bridge that links scepticism and humour.

 Scientists our powerful but they are ultimately accountable.
-Many people who are opposed by sceptics crave power without accountability
+Many people who are opposed by skeptics crave power without accountability.

 Placebo therapy: How to develop an effective and ethical quack treatment